Mumtaz Ali Khan Chang

-Mumtaz Ali Khan Chang is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Mumtaz Ali Khan Chang is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023, re-elected in April 2024.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-266 (Rahim Yar Khan-XII) in the 2018 Pakistani general election.